evangelism/AzureMeetupApril19/README.md

 ## You need to instal the following utils to use this scripts:

-Before run the scripts you need to login fo Azure CLI with your credentials using the following command:
+Before run the scripts you need to perform login to your Azure subscripion with Azure CLI using the following command:
 ```
 az login
 ```